maxadamo/zfs_nas/README.md

 ## Description

-This modules is the successor of the great [Tiny NAS](https://forge.puppet.com/maxadamo/tiny_nas) :-) In comparison with Tiny_NAS, it allows more load.
+This modules is the successor of the great [Tiny NAS](https://forge.puppet.com/maxadamo/tiny_nas) :-) In comparison with Tiny_NAS, it allows the normal load that you'd expect from a NAS.

-The module sets up two servers sharing a filesystem through NFS (SMB is in the roadmap).
+The module sets up two servers sharing a filesystem through NFS (**SMB is a roadmap feature**).
 It is still at an early stage development: there are oddities described in the "Limitations" section.

 ## Setup